jundalisay/mahahex/content/economics/maharlika-2050.md

 {{< q a="smith" >}}
 This practice puts off the liberation of the public revenue from a fixed period to an indefinite period, never likely to come.
 However, it raises more money than the old practice of anticipation.
-<br><br>

 When men became familiar with funding, it became universally preferred to anticipation during great state exigencies.

 Relieving the present exigency is always the object of government.
 The future liberation of the public revenue they leave to the care of posterity.
 <cite>The Wealth of Nations Simplified, Book 5, Chapter 3</cite>
 {{< /q >}}

 Here, we explain the proper solution as **Maharlika 2050** which puts the merchant class back in line with the other classes, specifically by:
 - overhauling Filipino Catholic-Islamic mentality into Maharlikan Science-Math thinking